Chef J. Kenji López-Alt on Cooking and Storytelling

 About This EpisodeHow can science inspire better cooking?
-James Beard award-winning food writer J. Kenji López-Alt joins Billy Shore to talk about what drew him to explore the science behind cooking, finding his voice as a writer, and his two New York Times bestselling books.
+James Beard award-winning food writer J. Kenji López-Alt explains what drew him to explore the science behind cooking, find his voice as a writer and write two New York Times bestselling books.
 “Some people think cooking with science is the opposite of cooking with soul.
 I think it’s the opposite.
 The more you understand the science and technique behind it, the better your ability to get out what’s inside you,” he suggests.
-“To me, it’s like trying to hide the broccoli in the macaroni and cheese.
-I try to write stories that are engaging to people on a pure storytelling level, and then the science lessons are folded into that,” he explains.
+“No matter what you’re writing about, whether it’s a restaurant review or a culture piece or a recipe piece, it has to be a story first,” he concludes.
+Find Kenji on Facebook and Instagram.